 This blog was written by Annabella Aoshana, the Stewardship Assistant at LEAF

-Our York Region community planting and stewardship events are supported by the Regional Municipality of York, Ontario Power Generation, the City of Richmond Hill and the Township of King.
+Our community planting and stewardship events are supported by Ontario Power Generation, the Regional Municipality of York, the City of Richmond Hill and Grandtrees Climate Solutions.